 In many ways, the evolution of Kongsberg Maritime’s AutoChief remote control system for propulsion plants is representative of the way digitalisation has been stealthily transforming operational processes at sea.
 First introduced in 1967, AutoChief systems now feature digital capabilities which enable onshore teams to monitor engine operations while sensor inputs indicate, for example, the optimal speed and route profile, plus the vessel’s actual speed versus its ordered speed.
 Meanwhile, a Digital Governor System and Engine Safety System are both fully integrated and stand-alone components of AutoChief units.

-“As we know, digitalisation is not a blueprint for what the maritime industry will look like in the end,” Terje Dyhre concludes.
 “It’s constantly developing: every month there’s something new.
 It’s growing really fast, and container companies need to address this now if they are to remain competitive, compliant and relevant.”

 For further information, please contact: